kmkamyk/Ansible-Facts-Explorer/README.md

 -   **Node.js & npm**: Required to run the backend and build the frontend.
 -   **Data Source**: Access to an Ansible AWX instance or a PostgreSQL server.
--   **Ollama (Optional)**: If you want to use the AI search and chat features, you need a running Ollama instance accessible from the backend server.
+-   **Ollama (Optional)**: If you want to use the AI search feature, you need a running Ollama instance accessible from the backend server.
 -   **Web Server (Recommended)**: A web server like **Nginx** is recommended for production to serve the frontend and proxy API requests.

 ---